 The Royal Black Institution

-The Royal Black Institution is the senior religious Order of the Orange Order.
-It is viewed by many Protestant Loyalists as the elite Order within the Loyal Orders family.
-It stads Its influence is seen throughout the British Commonwealth where Irish Protestantism has gained a hold.
+The Royal Black Institution is the senior religious society of the Orange Order.
+It is viewed by many Protestant Loyalists as the elite body within the Loyal Orders family.
+Its influence is seen throughout the British Commonwealth where Irish Protestantism has gained a hold.
 A candidate for the Royal Black Institution must be a Protestant male over the age of 18 who has progressed through all the degrees of the Orange Order and the Royal Arch Purple Chapter.
 What is more, he must be in good standing within the two lower Orders.

 If one were to ask the average Protestant in Northern Ireland his view of the Royal Black Institution the most common answer given would be: “The Black is more religious and dignified than the Orange Order.”
 From outward appearances this would be a reasonable assumption, in that the average Blackman is usually older than the Orangeman, thus giving the impression of maturity and propriety.
 The Royal Black Institution also tends to employ more respectable and disciplined bands for its marching processions.
 Unruly elements, which may have found their way into the Orange Order, are rarely attracted to the more staid Royal Black Preceptory.
 This has been changing over recent years.
 The Royal Black also tends to portray more biblical themes on its banners, whereas the Orange Order is more akin to portraying historic Boyne scenes, historical and political art.